Rapporter/pander/README.md

 It is cached, just run again, you will see.

-But if you would create `x` in your *global environment* with any value (which has nothing to do with the special environment of the report!) and `x` is was not defined in the report before this call (and you had no `x˛value in your global environment before), then the content of `x` would result in a new hash for the cache - so caching would not work.
+But if you would create `x` in your *global environment* with any value (which has nothing to do with the special environment of the report!) **and** `x` was not defined in the report before this call (**and** you had no `x` value in your global environment before), then the content of `x` would result in a new hash for the cache - so caching would not work.
 E.g.:

 ```r
 x <- 'foobar'
 evals('x <- sapply(rep(mtcars$hp, 1e3), mean)')
 ```

-I really think this is a minor issue (with very special coincidences) which cannot be addressed cleverly - but **could be avoided with some cautions**.
+I really think this is a minor issue (with very special coincidences) which cannot be addressed cleverly - but **could be avoided with some cautions** (e.g. run `Pandoc.brew` in a clean R session like with `Rscript` or [`littler`](http://dirk.eddelbuettel.com/code/littler.html) - if you are really afraid of this issue).
 And after all: you loose nothing, just the cache would not work for that only line and only once in most of the cases.

 # Evals